dinesh-official/devops/elk.md

-# 🚀 Elastic Stack (ELK Stack) Installation Guide — Elasticsearch 7.7.1
+# 🚀 ELK Stack Installation Guide

 The **Elastic Stack** — formerly known as the **ELK Stack** — is a collection of open-source software produced by Elastic.
 It enables you to search, analyze, and visualize logs from any source and in any format — a practice known as centralized logging.